*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Places to Eat in Manchester VT

 In the mood for a great burger?
 Consider Depot Street Burgers.
-In the mood for a hearty Vermont meal served up in a historic building?
+Craving a hearty Vermont meal served up in a historic building?
 Check out Ye Olde Tavern.
 If it’s breakfast spots you’re looking for, there are several great options for breakfast in Manchester VT!

-Despite being modest in size, Manchester Vermont has a lot of restaurants to choose from and it’s very unlikely that you will go wrong picking any of them!
-We’ve got an entire write up of some solid options on where to eat in Manchester VT if you’d like a little more guidance from the link below.
+Despite being modest in size, Manchester Vermont has a lot of restaurants to choose from and it’s very unlikely that you will go wrong picking any of them.

 There are so many fun things to do in Manchester VT, these are just a few ideas to get you going while you plan your next Manchester trip!